johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 # Security Considerations

-Multi-signer is a complex system with a number of components and a significant amount of automation.
-The authors believe that the only way to make a multi-signer architecture useful in practice is via automation.
+An architecture for automated multi-provider zone management is a complex system with a number of components.
+The authors believe that the only way to make such an architecture useful in practice is via automation.
 However, automation is a double-edged sword.
 It can both make the system more robust and more vulnerable.

-While all communication between MSAs is authenticated (either via SIG(0) signatures ore TLS), the signalling from the zone owner to the MSAs is via the HSYNC RRset in an unsigned zone.
+While all communication between Agents is authenticated (either via SIG(0) signatures ore TLS), the signalling from the zone owner to the Agents is via the HSYNC RRset in an unsigned zone.
 This is a potential attack vector.
 However, securing zone transfers from zone owner to DNS providers is a well-known issue with lots of existing solutions (TSIG, zone transfer via a secure channel, zone transfer-over-TLS,